google-site-verification=ow_szoDTjYAp7r_mbdCXItsjaQc898O-nLztk2G_OU0

 • Introduction to immigration evaluation work

-• Conceptual foundations (psycholegal, social justice and cross-cultural considerations)
+• Conceptual foundations (psycholegal, social justice and culturally responsive considerations)

 • Immigration reform update